-Waddah Akili has been in the academic arena for more than 37 years.
-He has held academic positions at Drexel University, Philadelphia, Penn.
-(1966-1969), at King Fahd University of Petroleum & Minerals, Dhahran, Saudi Arabia (1969-1987), and at the University of Qatar, Doha, Qatar (87-00).
-Akili's major field is geotechnical engineering and materials.
-His research work and experience include characterization of arid and semi arid soils, piled foundations, pavement design and materials, and concrete durability.
-His interests also include contemporary issues of engineering education in general, and those of the Middle East and the Arab Gulf States in particular.
+Waddah Akili has been in the academic arena for over 37 years.
+He has held academic positions at Drexel University, Philadelphia, Penna (66-69), at King Fahd University of Petroleum & Minerals, Dhahran, Saudi Arabia (69-87), and at the University of Qatar, Doha, Qatar (87-00).
+Professor Akili's major field is geotechnical engineering and materials.
+His research work & experience include: characterization of arid and semi arid soils, piled foundations, pavement design & materials, and concrete durability.
+His interests also include: contemporary issues of engineering education in general, and those of the Middle East and the Arab Gulf States in particular.